 What additional support does the setting provide for children with additional needs or SEND?

-Staff work in line with the setting's open-door policy where children and their families are worked closely with during every step of the journey.
+Staff work in line with the setting's open-door policy where we work in partnership with the children and their families during every step of their journey.

 Every need is met through this open discussion and sharing process.
 If a child has a long-term care need then the appropriate discussions are held with the detailed paperwork completed.
 Any medicines are signed in and out with each Key person handling the administration where possible.

 All along these steps the focus is on the child and their views on their needs.
 'Children's voice' is a huge part of our ethos

 How will the setting monitor my child's progress and how will I be involved in this?

 We use an online Learning Book which allows us to document a child's progress, achievements, and WOW moments instantly.

 All parents are given a log in to see what their child has been doing and gives them the opportunity to include observations of their own from outside their child's preschool sessions.

 How do you ensure children with additional needs or SEND can be included in the same activities as other children, including trips?